bestia-dev/QVS20/DEVELOPMENT.md

 The qvs20 Table is in memory struct that contains all the data and their properties for the qvs20 format: table schema and table rows.
 The table structure is very flexible, because it is defined in runtime.
 A lot of times the table is used just as an intermediary, and don't need a fixed Rust struct in compile time.
-It means that sometimes a change in the table does not dictate change in source code and consequently Rust slow compiling.
+It means that sometimes a change in the table does not dictate change in source code and consequently Rust slow compilation.
 I am sure it is not the most efficient way of working with large amounts of data, but the flexibility is sometimes more important.
 `clear; cargo run --example example_03_qvs20_table`